 Overall, to test to see if your wine has gone bad or not, you need to smell the wine and look at the actual color of the wine.
 It’s okay to sample a bit of the wine and do a light taste test.
 You won’t get sick from a simple taste test and it will save you from wasting a whole glass.

-Your wine has most likely gone bad if you notice that it does not have aroma or it smells like burned rubber, cooked cabbage, nail polish remover or vinegar, has bubbles (when it’s not meant to) or the color is browner.
+Your wine has most likely gone bad if you notice that it does not have an aroma or it smells like burned rubber, cooked cabbage, nail polish remover, or vinegar, has bubbles (when it’s not meant to), or the color is browner.

 Remember to look out for the steps listed above when it comes to recognizing bad wine and you’ll be fine.
-Enjoy responsibly this delicious adult beverage!
+Enjoy this delicious adult beverage responsibly!
 Cheers!